Council rates

 • excess waste sized bins – 120-litre and 240-litre must be purchased by residents.

-This year's base rates
+This financial year's base rates

 The following rates are applicable from 1 July 2025 to 30 June 2026.